MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-browser.md

 ---
-title:  Register a passkey (preview)
+title:  Register a passkey using a browser on a computer (preview)
-description: Registration and management of passkey (preview)
+description: Registration and management of passkey using a browser on a computer (preview)

 services: active-directory
 ms.service: active-directory